What are your chances of acceptance?

 Discuss any other obstacles and/or hardships that you have encountered that have affected you personally or academically and how you dealt with them.
 (250 words)

-This prompt is a clear example of the common “Overcoming Challenges” prompt.
+This prompt is an example of the common “Overcoming Challenges” prompt.
 A successful response will use strong, specific evidence to convince the reader of your ability to manage adversity.
 College can be full of challenges, and admissions officers need to see that you’re able to handle those challenges.

 As you brainstorm for this essay, reflect on your life and experiences.
 Think about moments when you faced hardship and consider what you did to overcome that hardship.
 Keep in mind that this does not need to be a traumatic event—admissions officers are not evaluating students based on the severity of their problems.
 They are most interested in knowing how you overcame the challenges in your life, regardless of how big or small the actual challenge was.